Shopee/shopee-react-knowledgeable/call-for-featured.md

 # Call for ️🌚 Featured

-Please proceed to create a merge request and add your topic in the table below.
-Once scheduled, we'll move your row to the agenda.
-Please proceed to create a merge request and add your topic in the table below.
+Please add your topic in the table below.
 Once scheduled, we'll move your row to the agenda.

 For video options, please indicate one of the following: